 “My aunt got married at 17, gave birth to a child but later got divorced because she just did not have time to look after the child and take care of the household at the same time.
 After that, she found herself in a difficult situation alone with a child in her arms.
 I don’t want to live that way.
 After school a girl can go to university, get a job, and even if the marriage breaks up, she will be able to provide for herself and the child.
 At the seminar we learned about the laws that protect us.
 If they try to marry me off, I will say I am not ready yet,” a 10th grade student from Alexandrovka village.

-"I think early marriages are the cause of most divorces, children are not physically and mentally ready to bear this burden.
+“I think early marriages are the cause of most divorces, children are not physically and mentally ready to bear this burden.
 Therefore, imams, school principals and aiyl okmotu should unite and work together on this issue.
 Whereas in the past the Soviet government conducted educational work, today a lot of people come to the mosque and listen to imams.
 During this project, I personally held talks with high school students.
-Some students didn't even have an idea what religion says about peace, respect and security.
-I always say: ‘It's better to prevent now than to put out fires later," imam Yasyrov Davur, a participant of the seminars by International Alert.
+Some students didn’t even have an idea what religion says about peace, respect and security.
+I always say: ‘It’s better to prevent now than to put out fires later,” said imam Yasyrov Davur, a participant of the seminars by International Alert.

 According to Sanzhar Niyazaliev, a lawyer from the Alexandrovka village, since the prevention of early marriages is the goal of the state, local governments as a promoter of public policy should take an active part in solving this problem.
-Imams should also be involved in the work, a lot depends on them – people do not get married without an imam's consent.
+Imams should also be involved in the work, a lot depends on them – people do not get married without an imam’s consent.
 Accordingly, if religious leaders inform the people that marriage with underage girls is illegal and punishable by law, this will allow us to reduce the number of early marriages.
-If there are such projects that bring together different segments of the population, people of different professions, where everyone expresses their opinion and shares their experience, they will lead to social harmony and proper implementation of laws.
+If there are such projects that bring together different segments of the population, people of different professions, where everyone expresses their opinion and shares their experience, this will lead to social harmony and proper implementation of laws.

 “Early marriage is our most sensitive issue.
 Girls under 20 often have 3 children, their marriage is not officially registered, and in case of divorce, the husband does not pay alimony and it is impossible to prove that it is his child.
 And we have to legalise these children through the court of elders.
 In case of divorce, parents often do not accept them back, saying: “Since you chose this path, finish it.”
 The second problem is domestic violence, which occurs mainly with underage girls.
 These girls do not know the laws and their rights, therefore they become potential victims.
 They do not have higher or even secondary education, therefore they are humiliated with words like “You are sitting on my shoulders” without considering their housework and gardening as work.